Header image: All-inclusive resort Beaches Negril, located on Seven Mile Beach.

 Caribbean off-road safari anyone?
 If you’re on a vacation in the islands, you might as well take it all in, and there’s no better way to do this than on an off-road safari.
 Discover Jamaica in its purest form and learn about the history and culture of this island.
-Along the way you’ll get to see local landmarks, many on the wild side, where you’ll spend some time at local waterfalls, and bathing in refreshing natural pools.
+Along the way, you’ll get to see local landmarks, many on the wild side, where you’ll spend some time at local waterfalls, and bathing in refreshing natural pools.
 This experience takes you off the beaten track in the best way possible.

 Jamaica is well known for its talented athletes, many of whom have been setting records worldwide.
 Unsurprisingly, the island hosts its own marathon – specifically a Reggae Marathon, annually during the first weekend of December.
-The Marathon, Half-Marathon and 10k take off at the Long Beach Park and continue along Jamaica’s famous Seven Mile Beach with upbeat Reggae music to keep runners energized.
+The Marathon, Half-Marathon and 10k take off at Long Beach Park and continue along Jamaica’s famous Seven Mile Beach with upbeat Reggae music to keep runners energized.

-Sweet Spice is an authentic Jamaican restaurant that has been praised for homely ambiance and scrumptious local food.
+Sweet Spice is an authentic Jamaican restaurant that has been praised for its homey ambiance and scrumptious local food.
 The wooden candy-striped structure can be found on White Hall Road, along the western coast of Negril.
-Inside, there are a variety of dishes you can choose from, such as ackee and saltfish, oxtail, curried meat as well as fruit and vegetable juices.
+Inside, there are a variety of dishes you can choose from, such as ackee and saltfish, oxtail, and curried meat as well as fruit and vegetable juices.
 Your taste buds will thank you.

 Jungle Night Club is a great escape for adults looking for some fun.
 Every Thursday and Saturday, the party begins at 10 pm at the Jungle Night Club in Negril.
-This popular night club is perfect for a night of partying; doors close at 4 am and you get to take full advantage of the seven bars and hip hop, reggae and dancehall music before then.
-There are two floors that can accommodate many as well as a VIP lounge, seating area and a patio and sports bar.
+This popular nightclub is perfect for a night of partying; doors close at 4 am and you get to take full advantage of the seven bars and hip hop, reggae, and dancehall music before then.
+There are two floors that can accommodate many as well as a VIP lounge, seating area, and a patio and sports bar.

 The former 1770s sugar plantation can be found within the hilly terrain of Petersfield at Shrewsbury Estate in eastern Negril.
 As the name suggests, it is named after the river which flows through it.
 The caves, which are about 70 feet underground, offer a cool, refreshing mineral bath that you can enjoy whilst taking in the beautiful landscape.
 There is also a large sinkhole suggested to be “bottomless” by locals.
 Both locals who visit and tourists who visit often find themselves in awe of this deep blue mystery.